-Service LevelThese facilities are typically provided based on the youth (10 to 19 years)& Projectedpopulation at a rate of 1 basketball court per 800 youth.
-With the municipalDemandsupply the current municipal standard is 1 court to 589 youth.
+These facilities are typically provided based on the youth (10 to 19 years) population at a rate of 1 basketball court per 800 youth.
+With the municipal supply the current municipal standard is 1 court to 589 youth.
 Including the school supply, the standard is 1 court to 196 youth.

-- What We A number of respondents to the Community survey indicated the need for more basketball courts so they are not all concentrated in one area at Conlon Farm.
-A possible site for a new court was identified at Ferguson Falls Community Centre.
-The use of basketball courts for pickleball was also identified as reducing the availability of those courts for basketball. - Implications Based on population standards and community engagement there is no need for additional basketball courts over the planning period as long as the community use agreement with the school board is maintained.
+A number of respondents to the Community survey indicated the need for more basketball courts so they are not all concentrated in one area at Conlon Farm.
+A possible site for a new court was identified at Ferguson Falls Community Hall.
+The use of basketball courts for pickleball was also identified as reducing the availability of those courts for basketball.

+Based on population standards and community engagement there is no need for additional basketball courts over the planning period as long as the community use agreement with the school board is maintained.